aidanastridge/awesome-tangrams/README.md

 ## Rumours...

 It's said that Napoleon, Thomas Edison, and Edgar Allen Poe were fans of tangrams.
 But, there isn't any evidence to support these claims.
-Supisingly. there is evidence that proves Lewis Carroll did.
+Supisingly, there is evidence that proves Lewis Carroll did.

 ## Books